UCL/ucl_software_carpentry/installation/install.md

 Python
 ------

+We recommend installing a complete scientific python distribution.
+One of these is Enthought Canopy.
 The Enthought Canopy python distribution exists in two different versions.
 A basic free version with a limited number of packages (Canopy express) and a non free full version.
 The full version can be obtained free of charge for academic use.
 Register with